Q. How has COVID-19 affected SUNY New Paltz?

-A. Your roommate in New Paltz will generally be another IIB student, however when we can, we will work to place you on campus where you will have a roommate from the greater college population.
+A. Your roommate in New Paltz can be another IIB student, or, if we can, we will work to place you on campus where you will have a roommate from the greater college population.
 That room mate could be another international student, but odds are they will be from NY, where the bulk of our college population comes from.
 In New York City, you should anticipate sharing a room with a fellow IIB student.
-Find more information on our housing information page.
+Find more information on our housing page.

 Q. What are the deadlines for applying?

 A. The deadline for the fall semester is April 1, and the deadline for the spring semester is November 1.
 We have some flexibility with these dates, contact us if you will experience a delay in your application to see if we can help you.
 You can learn more and start your application by visiting here.

 Q. What kind of local transportation is available?

 A. Most of your needs will be met on campus or within walking distance of campus.
 There is a local shuttle bus (the New Paltz Loop bus) that is free to students that can take you to most destinations in town.
 There are also many local taxis that will take you most anywhere in town for a flat rate of $5.
 If you want to travel to New York City, frequent bus service from New Paltz is available.
-Round-trip bus fare to New York City is $35 - $45, depending upon date of travel.
+Round-trip bus fare to New York City ranges from $35 - $45, depending upon date of travel.

 Q. Can I exchange money in New Paltz?

-A. It is difficult to change foreign currencies into US dollars in New Paltz, so you should plan on bringing about $200 USD with you for your immediate personal expenses.
+A. It is difficult to change foreign currencies into US dollars in New Paltz, so you might plan on bringing about $200 USD with you for your immediate personal expenses.
 However, your bank / credit card can be used most places while you are in the United States, many without charging a fee.
 You may want to consult your bank to see if they have any relationships with US banks so you can avoid Automatic Teller Machine (ATM) fees.

 Q. How much will books cost, and where will I buy them?

 A. All the textbooks and other materials you may need are available in the college bookstore, or can be ordered online.
 Many of our students find that US Textbooks are very expensive compared to text books back home.
 You may find you need as much as $300 or more for textbooks.
-Some students agree to share books, while other buy used books, or pay for online access at a reduced rate.
-It is sometimes possible to sell your books after you have used them.
+Some students agree to share books, while other buy used books, or pay for online access to a text at a reduced rate.
+It is sometimes possible to sell your books back to the bookstore after you have used them.

 Q. Will my internship be arranged before I arrive in New Paltz?

 A. No. Internships are arranged during the eight weeks that you are studying in New Paltz.
 This is because most employers require a face-to-face interview with potential interns.
 Shortly after you arrive, we have a workshop to help you with your resume, and you will have a chance to "practice" interview with some professional career advisors at the SUNY New Paltz Career Resource Center.
 Some students will interview with two or even three organizations before they are offered an internship.
-Your transportation to New York City for two (2) interviews is covered in the cost of the program.

 Q. Can I continue to work in my internship after the program has officially ended?

 A. The J-1 Intern visa may be extended for up to 12 months, which allows you to work longer provided your internship sponsor wants you to work longer, and you have the funding to stay.
 Speak to the IIB program coordinators if you are interested in extending your internship time.
 There are fees and several requirements that must be met before you can extend.
-NOTE: if you extend your internship beyond the end of the program, you will have to pay for any and all housing and living expenses.
+NOTE: ANY extension of the time in NYC beyond the end of the program will cost you additional money (housing, transportation, personal expenses, etc.)